glouw/andvaranaut/README.md

 ![](art/screenshots/bigfoot_v3.png)

-## Thankyous
+## Special Thanks

-Halic (Mac)
+Halic (Mac) - Prototype tile and sprite art work

 ## Source Tips
-Andvaranaut:
+* A function's first argument type specifies which file its from.
+* No global state (unless static local variables are counted).
-* compiles cleanly with any ISO C99 / C++98 compliant compiler.
+* Compiles cleanly with any ISO C99 / C++98 compliant compiler.
-* builds very quickly (6.23 seconds on an Intel(R) Core(TM) i5-3320M CPU @ 2.60GHz).
+* Builds very quickly with link time optimization (6.23 seconds on an Intel(R) Core(TM) i5-3320M CPU @ 2.60GHz).
-* uses a software graphics engine built on SDL2 to aid cross system portability.
-* groups source and header files by typedef.
+* Cross system portability is aided by only using SDL2 libraries.

+## Notice

+Andvaranaut will always be free.
+Enjoy, and please feel free to contribute, be it this repo or your own fork!